bhisaac/5eFP/5eFP-SRD.md

 If a character would gain the same proficiency from two different sources, he or she can choose a different proficiency of the same kind (skill or tool) instead.

 ### Languages
-Some backgrounds also allow characters to learn additional languages beyond those given by race.
+Some backgrounds also allow characters to learn additional languages beyond those given by species.
 See “Languages.”

 ### Equipment
 Each background provides a package of starting equipment.
 If you use the optional rule to spend coin on gear, you do not receive the starting equipment from your background.